-During her most recent study weekend at CJBS, Brooke Bornick continues to be inspired by her classmates’ community spirit, and enjoyed sharing the Cambridge experience with her family.
+During her most recent study weekend at Cambridge Judge Business School, Brooke Bornick (EMBA 2016) continues to be inspired by her classmates’ community spirit, and enjoyed sharing the Cambridge experience with her family.

 Sitting for the Quantitative Exams

 Executive MBA exams at Cambridge are intimidating but this cohort stands together.
 The January cycle kicked off with three hours of exams on Management Science and Financial Reporting and Analysis; the February cycle began with a three-hour exam on Corporate Finance.
 The exams are a mix of quantitative and analytical questions, which are graded by three different professors to ensure integrity of the assessments.

 At the end of each exam, we all walked back to Cambridge Judge Business School together from the exam sites.
 We agonised over our responses to the questions, griped about the questions themselves and expressed relief that the exams were over.
 We have experts in management science, accounting and finance in the cohort who undoubtedly felt more reassured about their performance than the rest of us on the exams.
 This must be the case at all business schools.
 What’s remarkable here is that I didn’t hear anyone bragging about the exams being easy; our Experts even claimed to be challenged.
 Somehow arrogance feels out of place for the cohort.

 At CJBS, the Experts readily extend a hand to the rest of the cohort so we can all make strides in each subject area.
 Yet preparing 81 people to perform well on Cambridge exams is a substantial undertaking that requires the efforts of more than a handful of Experts.
 An impressive number of people came together to provide support before the exams: